Grassington Folk Museum

 We have reminders of yesteryear… exhibits of lead mining, minerals, craft tools, lathes, Dales farming, period costumes, domestic accoutrements, World War II memorabilia, folklore and the days of the Yorkshire Dales Railway recalled.

-*The Museum visiting hours are from 10.30 a.m. – 12.30 p.m. and 2.00 p.m. until 4.30 p.m. subject to the availability of volunteers.
-The Museum is closed on Mondays, excepting Half-Term and Bank holidays.
+The opening hours are 10.30 a.m. to 12.30 p.m. and 2.00 p.m. to 4.30 p.m., depending on the availability of volunteers.

-GRASSINGTON FOLK MUSEUMUPPER WHARFEDALE MUSEUM SOCIETY
+GRASSINGTON FOLK MUSEUM • UPPER WHARFEDALE MUSEUM SOCIETY

 Exhibits